Ariana Grande Reaches Out to Pete Davidson After His Cry for Help

 The 25-year-old SNL star, who has been open about his mental health struggles, had shocked fans on Saturday when he posted a seemingly suicidal post on Instagram after sparking some backlash by defending Kanye West amid the rapper's recent Twitter drama with Grande.
 Davidson then immediately deleted his account.

 "Man I'm so sorry I told a dumb joke," Grande tweeted.
 "I really didn't mean any harm.
 All I want everyone to be healthy and happy.
-Ao desperately.
+So desperately.
 Please.
 My god...I'm downstairs and I'm not going anywhere if you need anyone or anything.
 I know u have everyone u need and that's not me, but I'm here too."

-Scores of fans and celebs expressed grave concern over Davidson online after his post.
-TMZ reported that the New York Police Department received many of calls from fans worried about Davidson and sent officers out to find him to do a welfare check.
+Scores of fans and celebs expressed grave concern over Davidson online after his remarks.
+A spokesperson for the New York Police Department told E!
+News that they are looking into the social media post.
+TMZ reported that the NYPD received many of calls from fans worried about Davidson and sent officers out to find him to do a welfare check.
 The outlet later quoted multiple sources as saying that he rehearsing for Saturday's episode of SNL at NBC Studios in New York City.

+When asked by a fan why couldn't she have texted Davidson, Grande tweeted, then deleted the following post: "No I couldn't because I don't have his number.
+What else???????????????????
+How else would we like to vilify me today?
+Pls keep going bc I haven't had enough guilt at all."

 Jon Cryer said he tried and failed to reach him by cell phone, then tweeted, "Am hearing Pete Davidson is at SNL and accounted for."